raviqqe/mlir-rs/README.md

 ### Design decisions

 - Only UTF-8 is supported as string encoding.
-  - All string conversion between Rust and C is cached internally.
+  - Most string conversion between Rust and C is cached internally.

 ### Naming conventions